LogtalkDotOrg/logtalk3/manuals/sources/ports/metagol.rst

 Both the original code and the port requires the coroutining ``when/2`` predicate, which is only available in some backend Prolog systems.
-The port currently supports ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, and YAP.
+The port currently supports ECLiPSe, XVM, SICStus Prolog, SWI-Prolog, and YAP.
 It can be used on both POSIX and Windows operating-systems.

 The examples are ported from the original Metagol distribution.
 Some of